The Ukleja Center for Ethical Leadership serves the business and professional communities through three major outreach initiatives:

 - William Dickson Faculty Fellows

 The Ukleja Center for Ethical Leadership partners with the Long Beach Area Chamber of Commerce to offer an annual ethics seminar for business leaders called Living Ethics Every Day.
-The next seminar will be held from 7:15-9:45 a.m. on February 27, 2015 at the Hyatt Regency Long Beach.
-At the breakfast, the Ukleja Center's Nell and John Wooden Ethics in Leadership Award will be presented posthumously to Louis Zamperini.
-The event will feature a keynote address by Luke Zamperini and a panel of business leaders discussing ethical challenges in the workplace.
+The next seminar will be held from 7:15-9:45 a.m. on March 17, 2016 at the Hyatt Regency Long Beach.
+The Ukleja Center's Nell and John Wooden Ethics in Leadership Award will be presented at the breakfast.
+The event will feature a keynote address and a panel of business leaders discussing ethical leadership challenges in the workplace.
 Click here to register for the seminar.
 For more information, please contact Jane Roeder.

 Nell and John Wooden Ethics in Leadership Award